Last Updated on May 17, 2023 by Matt

 This part’s main role is to signal the battery how much power it should output to the motor, practically regulating the speed of the ride.
 It has many additional roles, like regulating the top speed of the scooter, assisting in regenerative breaking, and some other functions.

 The controller is placed inside the scooter’s body, usually right beside the battery.
 It looks like a small box with a dozen cables sticking out of it.
-Due to this universal design, a faulty controller is one of the easiest parts to replace on a scooter.
-You can find tons of e-scooter controllers on the web, and you can even replace one yourself if needed.

 Folding mechanism